farfeduc/dockerfiles/webstack/readme.md

 As usual, just do (after downloading all the files in the folder webstack) :

 `docker build -t farfeduc/webstack .`

+or

+`docker build -t farfeduc/webstack ./webstack/`
+(if you are not in the folder where the Dockerfile is)

 ## Run